 When it’s hot outside, you might not feel like eating so much.
-Try to stick to lighter meals such as salads, soups, stir fries, and grilled meat.
-Not only will lighter meals stop you feeling lethargic but if you make smart choices about your meal preparation you can avoid switching on your stove which will help to keep your house cooler.
+Try to stick to lighter meals such as salads, soups, stir-fries, and grilled meat.
+Not only will lighter meals stop you from feeling lethargic but if you make smart choices about your meal preparation you can avoid switching on your stove which will help to keep your house cooler.

 Here is some summer recipe inspiration:

 Spicy food such as curries can also cool you down (as counter-intuitive as that sounds!).
 This is because it causes you to sweat (which cools you down) without actually raising your body temperature.